Exemptions for the CPA Program may be available if you have completed prior learning of equivalent level, content and depth.

 Exemptions may be granted at any time during your CPA Program studies, except for Global Strategy and Leadership.
-Prior learning can be postgraduate tertiary education or equivalent professional qualifications.

 Exemptions are assessed on a case-by-case basis and will be provided at the time of your membership application, or via an update where you have new learning to claim if you are eligible.
 Some recognised exemptions are included below.

-Exemptions are only available if you have met CPA Australia’s educational requirements for the knowledge areas of taxation and auditing prior to starting the CPA Program.
+Exemptions in elective subjects are only available if you have met CPA Australia’s educational requirements for the knowledge areas of taxation and auditing prior to starting the CPA Program.

 Studies accredited by CPA Australia and those completed below Australian postgraduate level, including the Diploma of Financial Planning or RG146 program, cannot be used toward exemptions from the CPA Program.

 You may also gain recognition of prior work experience toward the practical experience requirement.

 CPA Australia and The Taxation Institute of Hong Kong (TIHK) have entered into a memorandum of understanding (MOU) which is effective until 31 December 2020.

 The MOU enables candidates who have completed the Hong Kong Tax Paper or PRC Tax Paper of the Certified Tax Adviser Qualifying Examination conducted by TIHK (CTA) to receive a non-specified elective exemption in the CPA Program.